Why is Vulnerability Management so difficult for laypeople to understand?

-In today’s world of constant Cybercrime attempts having a foundational process in place to ensure computer systems, are up to date and maintained with current patch levels is an absolute must.
+In today’s world of constant Cybercrime attempts, having a foundational process in place to ensure computer systems are up to date and maintained with current patch levels is an absolute must.
 The challenge most organizations face can be summed up into the following categories: resources, priorities, business alignment, and maintaining a simple, repetitive, operational process.

 Vulnerability – the quality or state of being exposed to the possibility of being attacked or harmed, either physically or emotionally.

-Experienced business leaders are comfortable with taking risks, as this is a fundamental skill needed in creating successful businesses.
+Experienced business leaders are comfortable with taking risks, as this is a fundamental skill in creating successful businesses.
 These leaders look to a variety of sources of information to help form solid decisions; balancing risk with reward.
-The CISOs challenges in sharing information regarding vulnerability management is to convey the message using terms that are easily understood by a non-IT audience, to add support to their decision-making personnel and information pool, and work cohesively to reduce risk company-wide.
-Additionally, business leaders are often unclear regarding IT terminology, the positive impact of interdisciplinary communication, and how to create and maintain a standard, secure and repeatable process.
+The CISOs challenges in sharing information regarding vulnerability management is to convey the message using terms that are easily understood by a non-IT audience, to add support to their decision-making personnel and information pool, and to work cohesively to reduce risk company-wide.
+Additionally, business leaders are often unfamiliar with IT terminology, the positive impact of interdisciplinary communication, and how to create and maintain a standard, secure and repeatable process.

-2) Consistency of ongoing, repetitive patching
+- Consistency of ongoing, repetitive patching and

 John W. Graham

-Copyright 2004-2019 Securing Reality, LLC John W Graham.
-All Rights Reserved
+Copyright 2004-2019 Securing Reality, LLC